-37 Glossary
+- 37 Glossary

-39 Appendices (updated annually)
+- 38 Appendices (updated annually)

-- 40 Action plan - 44 Performance indicator targets
+- 39 Action plan

 Foreword

 Our purpose is Safer People, Safer Places in both our communities and our workplaces.
 This plan sets out how we will achieve this.

 We must understand who our service users are and what services they need to ensure we can continue to deliver a well-managed service, focused on the end users and to direct our resources efficiently and effectively.